-There will be one closed-book midterm exam, which will be held during the lecture on Tue May 26th.
+There will be one closed-book midterm exam, which will be held during part of the lecture on Thu May 26th.

 Students who are unable to write the midterm exam because of illness or other circumstances beyond their control must provide in cases of illness a medical certificate dated no later than one working day after the exam, or appropriate documents in other cases.
-Medical documents must specify the date of the onset of the illness, the (expected) date of recovery, and the extent to which the student was/is incapacitated during the time of the exam.
 If this information is provided to the instructor no later than five working days after the exam, the weight of the final exam will be increased to cover the missed midterm; otherwise, the mark for the missed midterm exam will be 0.